vipin251/get-data-project/code_book.md

 ## Description of the variables in the tidy_data.txt file
  - Dimensions of the dataset : 180 x 88
- - Summary of variables
- -

-### Variable 1 (repeat this section for all variables in the dataset)
-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).

 ### Variables in the tidy_data_means/ tidy_data.txt set
 1. subject